 Determining When to Opt for French Drain Systems:

-- French drains are effective in attracting water that accumulates in puddles or large pools on the surface.
+- Pooling Surface Water: French drains are effective in attracting water that accumulates in puddles or large pools on the surface.
 The drain draws water from saturated soil, providing a straightforward path for it to follow.
-The redirected water can be channeled to suitable drainage locations such as municipal wastewater drains or catch basins like rain barrels.
+The redirected water can be channeled to suitable drainage locations such as the street or alley (either directly or via a sump pump.)

-- To shield retaining walls from heightened pressure resulting from overly saturated soil during heavy rainfall, the installation of a French drain aids in drawing excess water and redirecting its flow away from the retaining wall, preserving the structure’s integrity.
+- Retaining or Basement Walls Under Pressure: To shield retaining or basement walls from heightened pressure resulting from overly saturated soil during heavy rainfall, the installation of a French drain aids in drawing excess water and redirecting its flow away from the retaining wall, preserving the structure’s integrity.

 Considering the Cost of French Drain Installation: